top of page

 Dr Catherine Laverty

-Dr Catherine Laverty is a research fellow in the School of Psychology at the University of Birmingham working on the REFINE project.
+Dr Catherine Laverty is a research fellow in the School of Psychology at the University of Birmingham working on the BRIDGE project.
 Catherine’s research focuses on improving clinical outcomes in children within ‘at risk’ populations, with a particular current emphasis on self-injury, sleep, and behaviour in autistic children with an intellectual disability.
 Catherine’s PhD work explored social understanding within infants born moderately or late preterm.
 Catherine is passionate about conducting research that aims to improve clinical outcomes for children and their families.

-Rory O'Sullivan
+Dr Rory O'Sullivan

 Rory completed his BSc in Psychology at Loughborough University, during which he worked as an Honorary Research Assistant at Richards Lab.
 Whilst at Richards Lab, Rory assisted with several projects including e-SNORE which investigated sleep in children with tuberous sclerosis complex, and the impact of sleep on daytime behaviour and functioning.
 Rory has since developed an interest in sleep research with at-risk groups, and returned to Richards Lab in 2021 to undertake a PhD under the supervision of Dr Caroline Richards, Professor Andrew Bagshaw and Dr Stacey Bissell.
-Rory’s project is examining the ways in which we measure sleep and daytime behaviour, and applying these measures to investigate associations between sleep and daytime behaviour amongst children with rare genetic syndromes.
-Rory is now Research Fellow working on the REFINE project.
+Rory’s project examined the ways in which we measure sleep and daytime behaviour, and applying these measures to investigate associations between sleep and daytime behaviour amongst children with rare genetic syndromes.
+Rory is now Research Fellow working on the BRIDGE project.

 Rachel Martlew